 - 1 ½ cups room temperature light coconut milk (or lukewarm milk)

-- ⅓ cup melted virgin coconut oil (or butter or vegetable oil)
+- ⅓ cup melted virgin coconut oil or 5 tablespoons melted butter

 - ½ teaspoon vanilla extract